 The same study indicated that "Survivors were critical of aspects of the process that seemed counter-productive, wasteful of resources, or unfair."
 Make the restructuring and reorganizing a win for everyone.
 Ask to be part of the process.

 Layoffs are never a positive experience.
 You lose cherished coworkers, your workload may increase, tension is palpable in the workplace, and you experience a range of emotions that are painful and disorienting.
-I trust that these ideas will help you weather the experience.
+Hopefully, these ideas will help you weather the experience of downsizing survivor syndrome.